Rules of snooker: Free ball

-For example, as illustrated in the provided picture, if the ball "on" is the red, but is snookered by the black due to a foul, the fouled player will be able to name any colour as the free ball.
+For example, if the ball "on" is the red, but is snookered by the black due to a foul, the fouled player will be able to name any colour as the free ball.
 The player could then pot the chosen colour as if it were a red for one point.
 The colour will then be respotted, the player will nominate a colour to be on for the next shot, and normal play will resume.

 As a natural corollary of the rules, the free ball is always a colour ball.
 If the reds are "on", they can only be snookered by colours; after all the reds are potted, the lowest-value colour still on the table is "on" and can only be snookered by another colour.

 The scoring for a shot in which both the free ball and the actual ball on are potted depends on the point in the game at which it occurs.
 If the reds are on and both the free ball and one or more reds are potted, then each ball potted is scored as a red for one point.
 If a colour is on and both it and the free ball are potted, only the actual ball on is scored.
 In both cases, the free ball will be re-spotted and the actual ball(s) on will remain off the table.
 These two situations represent the only times when a colour can be potted in the same shot as a red or another colour without a foul occurring.

 The player may hit the free ball into the actual ball on in order to pot the latter, referred to as ing.
 Going back to the picture above, the player could nominate the black as the free ball and use it to plant the real red for one point.
 If the player potted both balls in one shot, two points would be awarded and the black would be re-spotted.
 A foul is committed if the player fails to strike the free ball either first by itself, or simultaneously with the actual ball on.